-17 Then we who are alive, who are left behind, will be caught up together with them in the clouds to meet the Lord in the air, and in this way we will always be with the Lord.
+17 Then we, the ones living, the ones being left behind, will be caught up together with them in {the} clouds to meet the Lord in {the} air, and in this way we will always be with {the} Lord.

 17 After that, God will snatch up all of us believers in the Messiah who are still alive on earth so that we can meet the Lord {Jesus} in the air.
 Both groups of believers in the Messiah will meet together on the clouds.
 This is how we will remain together with the Lord {Jesus} forever!